RainbowMiner/RainbowMiner/Doc/USERPOOLS.md

   profit, hashrate, workers and block statistics are read, see [below](#reading-profit-and-statistics-from-a-pool-api).
 - **Client/Server.** `userpools` is one of the config files a client can pull from its server (`ServerConfigName`).
-On such a client the User Pools page is read-only.
-The same holds for the wallet when `pools` is pulled from the server, and for the PoolName button when `config` is.
+On such a client the entries are read-only on the User Pools page.
+The wallet is still entered there (open the entry, the button reads **Save wallet**) as long as `pools` is not pulled from the server, and the PoolName hint works as long as `config` is not.
+When those files come from the server too, enter the wallet and the pool name on the server.

 ## The User Pools page